Carreau/phd-dissertation/parts/part4.rst

     \operatorname*{arg\,max}_p\left(r_{data,model(p)}\right)= \operatorname*{arg\,max}_p \left(r_{groundTruth,model(p)}\right)

-(Why to you have a p in tehre? it looks weired.
-Also what does arg max mean?)
-Thus searching the value of the parameters that maximize the correlation between the model and the data implies finding the geometrical parameters we are interested in.
+In which :math:`\left(\operatorname*{arg\,max}_p\right)` stands for the argument of the maximum, that is to say, the set of points of the given argument for which the given function attains its maximum value Thus searching the value of the parameters that maximize the correlation between the model and the data implies finding the geometrical parameters we are interested in.

 We can test the ability to do this numerically by generating data, adding noise to it and try to recovering the parameter of the `ground truth`.